 You can sign-up to get a claims alert SMS every time GEMS processes your claims.
 These SMSs acknowledge that we've received your claim(s), but it doesn't serve as a guarantee of payment.
-Please call 0860 00 4367 if you'd like to get a claims alert and ensure that we have your current cell phone number.
+Please call 0800 004 367 (toll-free) if you'd like to get a claims alert and ensure that we have your current cell phone number.